 Where to Find Educational Consultant Jobs

 Online job boards, such as LinkedIn, Glassdoor and Indeed, will also help to find open educational consultant jobs.
 Plus, you can use these sites to find additional information and reviews on topics.
 Such as: growth potential, employee profiles, promotions after 10 years, etc. This will help you decide if a company is a good fit and worth pursuing.

 What to Look for in a Company

 Here’s a helpful tip:

-If you love the idea of working for yourself, sign up for meetings with your local Chamber of Commerce.
-This is a great networking opportunity.
-Meet people in your community with connections and contacts that may prove to be useful while building your client base.
+If you love the idea of working for yourself, sign up for educational conferences as a speaker and pick a subject you are passionate about teaching.
+This is a great networking opportunity where you can meet companies or districts that may hire you.
+Meet people in your community with connections and contacts that may prove to be useful while building your client base and offer to do the same presentation at their school or district.

 Be Willing to Take a Chance

 Finally, I’ll share a story about how I got into educational consulting – by taking a chance.
-After I’d left the classroom for an instructional design position, I stumbled across an educational consulting job with a software company.
+After I’d left the classroom, I stumbled across an educational consulting job with a software company.
 This job opening was amazing because I am passionate about technology in education.